 Stripe’s parent company are based in the US and in order to process payments, Stripe Payments Europe transfers personal data to Stripe, Inc. in the US.
 To ensure the adequate protection of personal data, they have certified to the EU-US and Swiss-US Privacy Shield Framework.
 More details on this can be found at the link below.

-If you decide to terminate your use of The Holiday Tracker, then at the end of the contract we will delete ALL personal data from our database.
+If you decide to terminate your use of The Holiday Tracker, then at the end of the contract we will hold the personal data of your employees for three months, and then delete ALL such data from our database.
 Backups of our data are taken every 10 minutes and are retained for two weeks.
 So after deleting your data, all trace of the data will be gone from our servers within two weeks of the deletion date.

 The Nature and the Purpose of the Processing